GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/A_Wake_Wakening/Reddit_Hive_Mind_Copypasta.md

 ## Meta More

 1. "The Gods Must Be Crazy" signals from above metaphors?
+Message in a Coke Bottle metaphors?
+Air Force One bottle drop?
+Bottle Episode media ecology?

 2. Audience squares son't get it.
 This is a repeating sign-wave occliscope message, not a square wave, PCM encoding.